raineorshine/rm-diff-consoles/README.md

-Removes all `console.log` statements in all changed files in a git repository.
+Removes all `console.log` statements in all staged files in a git repository.

 Helpful for removing `console.log` automatically from changed files so it does not end up in production, while not accidentally removing `console.log` from other files in the project.